twwd/media_renamer/README.md

 ### Build with PyInstaller

-Ensure, that you have the poetry plugin for PyInstaller: `poetry self add poetry-pyinstaller-plugin`.
+Ensure that you have the poetry plugin for PyInstaller that comes with `poetry install` for Poetry 2.
 Then, you can package the application with all of its dependencies into a single folder with `poetry build`.